 - 19. Route the manifold heater and thermocouple wires through the wire channels in the manifold plate.
 Make sure all wiring is properly retained in the wire channels using wire clips. - 20.
 Label each wire with the heater zone number.
 Refer to the electrical schematic for the zone number. - 21.
 Crimp the wire ends and connect the wires to the appropriate multi-pin connectors.
 Refer to the electrical schematic for more information. - 22.
 If removed previously, install the sprue bushing.
 Refer to Section 6.19 for more information. - 23.
 Install the backup pads on the manifold.
 Refer to Section 6.10 for more information. - 24.
+Install the cylinder blocks.
+Refer to Section 6.8.2 for more information. - 25.
 Install the backing plate.
-Refer to Section 6.7 for more information. - 25.
+Refer to Section 6.7 for more information. - 26.
 Install the hot runner in the machine.
 Refer to Section 4.3 for more information.